Education, English

 • Help learners to identify different factors such as air and water pollution.

-• Will allow them to compare ecosystem with the community.
+• This will allow them to compare the ecosystem with the community.

-• They will identify areas suffering from produce air and water pollution.
+• They will identify areas suffering from producing air and water pollution.

 • They will identify the role of factories and human activities.

-• Students will highlight risks such as consumption of fuel and their impacts the environment.
+• Students will highlight risks such as the consumption of fuel and their impacts on the environment.

 Duration: the total duration of the program includes four weeks.